 The legal world is increasingly globally networked.
 Digital and cloud-sourced technology allow communication and protection in times of COVID-19 and beyond.
-There are many advantages of working together digitally, yet the legal community is hesitant and still too often focused on problems instead of seeing opportunities.
+There are many advantages to remote legal teams, however the legal community is hesitant and still too often focused on problems instead of seeing opportunities.

-This LLI project can be likened to a speedboat; we wish to give swift orientation, model scenarios for setup and use.
-We want to make it easy to manage remote legal work and virtual communication technology.
-Our deliverable will not ignore or play down the inherent risks and liabilities but show in several models and scenarios how to implement a feasible balance of these issues for successful virtual legal work now and in the future.
-The project aims to increase transparency with regards to the state-of-the-art digital technologies and tools used for knowledge bases, project and team management.
+Consequently, this LLI project can be likened to a speedboat; we wish to give swift orientation, model scenarios for setup and use.
+Further, we want to make it easy to manage remote legal work and virtual communication technology.
+Our deliverable will therefore not ignore or downplay the inherent risks and liabilities, but show in several models and scenarios how to implement a feasible balance of these issues for successful virtual legal work now and in the future.
+The project thus aims to increase transparency with regards to the state-of-the-art digital technologies and tools used for knowledge bases, project and team management.

-Our purpose and aim are to provide information and resources on how to build a legally successful, healthy, and inspired corporate legal culture where employees and legal teams can thrive!
+Overall, our purpose and aim are to provide information and resources on how to build a legally successful, healthy and inspired corporate legal culture where employees and legal teams can thrive!

-Here is a short list of benefits of our initiative for open-minded lawyers:
+Here is a short list of benefits of remote legal teams for open-minded lawyers:

 Our LLI team, Virtual Legal Teams is interdisciplinary.
-We are working and navigating remotely with LLIs MS Teams environment.
-As a team, we’re using agile tools, like personas, user-stories and soon the MS Team Kanban board.
+We are working and navigating remotely with LLI’s MS Teams environment.
+That is to say, we’re using agile tools, like personas, user-stories and soon the MS Team Kanban board.
 Our first visualization was a co-created product-backlog with a Miro board.
 New for all of us!
 Here we’d like to share one of our key legal user stories to demonstrate our working method and perspective shift.
-Our project deliverable will create understanding for this legal user and help him or her to solve the following problem:
+Our project deliverable will create understanding for this legal user and above all help him or her to solve the following problem:

-As a lawyer, I would like to understand the risks and opportunities of virtual collaboration, to leverage useful technology while avoiding risk for the organization for “me and my clients” and even “for my law firm”, especially regarding information loss and privacy breaches.
+In short, as a lawyer, I would like to understand the risks and opportunities of remote legal teams, to leverage useful technology while simultaneously avoiding risk for the organization for “me and my clients” and even “for my law firm”, especially regarding information loss and privacy breaches.